Top 5 Warning Signs Your Dryer Needs Professional Repair

 Warning signs can include:

-- Warm refrigerator section but cold freezer
+- Warm refrigerator section but colder freezer

 - Buzzing, clicking, or rattling sounds